Approximation algorithms for stochastic clustering: Chance -coverage: approximating the deterministic case

+From the point of view of the target distribution $\Omega$, this setting is equivalent to the classical $k$-center problem.
+We may guess the optimal radius, and so we do not need to assume that the common value of $r_j$ is ``given'' to us by some external process.
+By rescaling, we assume without loss of generality here that $r_j = 1$ for all $j$.

-To motivate the algorithm for the SCC setting (where $\C = \F$), note that if some client $j \in \C$ has some facility $i$ opened in a nearby cluster $F_{v}$, then this guarantees that $d(j, \S) \leq d(j, v) + d(v, i) \leq 3 r_j$.
+To motivate the algorithm for the SCC setting (where $\C = \F$), note that if some client $j \in \C$ has some facility $i$ opened in a nearby cluster $F_{v}$, then this guarantees that $d(j, \S) \leq d(j, v) + d(v, i) \leq 3 r_j = 3$.
 This is what we used to analyze the non-SCC setting.
-But, if instead of opening facility $i$, we opened $v$ itself, then this would ensure that $d(j, \S) \leq 2 r_j$.
+But, if instead of opening facility $i$, we opened $v$ itself, then this would ensure that $d(j, \S) \leq 2$.
 Thus, opening the centers of a cluster can lead to better distance guarantees compared to opening any other facility.
 We emphasize that this is only possible in the SCC setting, as in general we do not know that $v \in \F$.

-We use the following Algorithm~\ref{algo:round1}, which takes a parameter $q \in [0,1]$ which we will discuss how to set shortly.
+As a warm-up exercise, we use the following Algorithm~\ref{algo:round1}, which takes a parameter $q \in [0,1]$ which we will discuss how to set shortly.
 We recall that we have assumed in this case that $j \in F_j$ for every $j \in \C$.
 (Also, note our notational convention that $\overline q = 1 - q$; this will be used extensively in this section to simplify the formulas.)

 This is the same as Algorithm~\ref{algo:round0}, except that some of the values of $b_i$ for $i \in F_j$ have been shifted to the cluster center $j$.
 In fact, we can think of Algorithm~\ref{algo:round1} as a two-part process: we first modify the fractional vector $b$ to obtain a new fractional vector $b'$ defined by